-During the 2023 year, the Union experienced a decrease in rental income due to a difficult rental market but saw an increase in the value of the property portfolio.
-New tenants at the Union's Murray St property have already invested over \$100,000 into the property, ensuring the members of the Union inherit a 20th century building once done.
+During the 2024 year, the Union experienced issues with rental income due to a difficult rental market but saw an increase in the value of the property portfolio.
+More office space has been tenanted at the Union's Stirling St property, but the Union's Murray St property remains challenging with the tenants that were refurbishing the property running out of money and abandoning the building, leaving the property in an incomplete and untenantable state.